Daudsu Jamaludin

-Mohd Daudsu Bin Jamaludin (born 18 March 1985) is a Malaysian professional footballer who plays as a right back for Malaysia FAM League club D'AR Wanderers.
+Mohd Daudsu Bin Jamaludin (born 18 March 1985) is a Malaysian professional footballer who plays as a right back.

 Daudsu made his debut with the Malaysia national team in the 2010 World Cup qualifying Asian zone against Bahrain on 21 October 2007 at Bahrain National Stadium, Manama.
-In August 2007, Daudsu was one of the pillars in Malaysia Under-23 team that won 2007 Merdeka Tournament.
-During the final Malaysia won 3–1 against Myanmar.
-In 2008, during Samsung Chelsea Asia Tour 2008 Daudsu was selected to be in the Malaysia national team but did not play in that friendly match against Chelsea.
+In August 2007, Daudsu was one of the pillars in Malaysia Under-23 team that won the 2007 Merdeka Tournament.

 Club career

 Johor FC

 Daudsu was part of Johor FC team from 2006/07 and 2007/08 season.
 He returned to Kelantan FA after finishing his contract with Johor.
 Best Achievement Daudsu with Johor are leading the team to the semi-finals of the 2008 Malaysia Cup.

 Kelantan FA

 During 2011 Malaysia FA Cup final while playing against Terengganu Daudsu accidentally scored an own goal in the last minutes of the match after his team already leads by 1–0.
 Nordin Alias scored the winning goal for Terengganu.
 He helped Kelantan gain the treble in 2012 by winning 2012 Malaysia FA Cup, 2012 Malaysia Super League and 2012 Malaysia Cup.
 He also part of Kelantan winning squad during 2013 Malaysia FA Cup won in the final against the newly rebuild team, Johor Darul Ta'zim which he later joined for 2 seasons.